 Glen Eira FC is a community football (soccer) club based in the south-eastern suburbs of Melbourne, Australia.
 As a grassroots club, there is a strong primary focus is on participation, enjoyment and player development.

 Glen Eira isn’t focused on results.
 Parents & players seeking a results-based club, might do better to look elsewhere.

-The club isn’t culturally or ethnically aligned with any particular section of the community – Glen Eira FC welcomes male and female players of any age and any ethnicity/cultural background.
-We also welcome players with any ability and/or disability.
+The club isn’t culturally or ethnically aligned with any particular section of the community – Glen Eira FC welcomes any person of any age and any ethnicity/cultural background.
+We also welcome people with any ability and/or disability.

 Glen Eira is a community-based club which relies on the goodwill and generosity of volunteers to look after the teams.
 Usually the Coach, Assistant Coach and Team Manager are a player’s parent.
 There are also quite a number of teams with non-parent coaches.
 The Club provides free basic coaching courses at our home grounds, as well as covering the costs of mid-level coaching courses.
 The Club Coaching Coordinator organises the coaching courses and provides any other help and support that Coaches and Assistant Coaches need throughout the season.